People suffering from Hurricane Ida. August 20, 2021. Louisiana. Photo by https://prismreports.org/

 From the first page of the marketing website, customers can check if their address is within the service area.

-The process users goes through to archive hurricane view.
+The process users go through to archive hurricane view.

 WEBAPP Areas of Improvement: